PixelAlphas/pixelalphas.github.io/assets/docs/collapseui/changelog/latest-version.md

 - Removed "Recommended Texture Limit" setting due to this thing no longer exist.
 - All of UI files will now be .arxui format.
 - Optimized Settings screen, reduced by 20% loading time.
 However, may stutter in some cases.
-- By default, **Playerlist tab will be disabled due to people request.**
+- By default, **Playerlist tab will be disabled due to people request.** - However, can be re-enabled via configuration!
 - Better optimizations and reduced ton of codes.
 - Buttons just got full rewrite, synced with legacy's button structure. therefore making both legacy (not animated) and current (animated) a same thing.
 I've also enchanced the button's animations too. but this comes a cost with certain elements being rewrote for this change.
 - Controller changes: